ghoshnirmalya/moon.js-tailwind-css/README.md

 yarn dev
 ```

 The above command will start the development server on [http://localhost:8080/](http://localhost:8080).
-Parcel will watch and hot reload if there are any changes to the code.
+Webpack will watch and hot reload if there are any changes to the code.

 ## Building the application